microsoft/vscode-docs/docs/editor/extension-marketplace.md

 You can filter on category and tag by using `category:` and `tag:`.

-Supported categories are: `[Programming Languages, Snippets, Linters, Themes, Debuggers, Formatters, Keymaps, SCM Providers, Other, Extension Packs, Language Packs, Data Science, Machine Learning, Visualization, Notebooks]`.
+Supported categories are: `[Programming Languages, Snippets, Linters, Themes, Debuggers, Formatters, Keymaps, SCM Providers, Other, Extension Packs, Language Packs, Data Science, Machine Learning, Visualization, Notebooks, Education, Testing]`.
 They can be accessed through IntelliSense in the extensions search box:

 ![categories debuggers](images/extension-marketplace/extension-search-categories.png)